holder66/HamNN/README.md

 # and options available.
 More specific help information
 # is available for each command.
 ```

+## Tutorial for using vhamnn:
+In the vhamnn directory:
+`v run . examples go`
 ## Memory leak problem:

 At the present time, if your code using the hamnn library (especially memory-intensive operations such as cross-validate or explore) dies without going to completion, it may be due to memory leaks caused by the V lang compiler.
 The best way to prevent these memory leaks is to compile with the gc flag, eg: